What is the Data Protection Act (DPA) 2018?

 Data subject rights

-- EU GDPR: Protects data subjects to personal data processing.
+- EU GDPR: Enhances data subjects' rights relating to how their personal data is processed.

 - DPA 2018/UK GDPR: Data subject rights can be waived if they significantly inhibit an organisation’s legitimate need to process data for scientific, historical, statistical and archiving purposes.